Prostate cancer rates are on the rise, but by adding some healthy, prostate-friendly foods to your diet, you may be able to reduce your risk.

 In the summer months, you can buy fresh, local tomatoes to slice atop sandwiches and chop into salads.
 Drinking plain tomato juice each morning is another good option, just make sure to pick a low-sodium variety.

 Broccoli is a vegetable that contains many complex compounds that may help protect some people from cancer.
-Some studies suggest there’s a link between the amount of cruciferous vegetables you eat and your prostate cancer risk.
+Some suggest there’s a link between the amount of cruciferous vegetables you eat and your prostate cancer risk.
 The reasons why are still unclear, but researchers propose that one of the phytochemicals found in these vegetables, called sulforaphane, selectively targets and kills cancer cells while leaving normal prostate cells healthy and unaffected.

 How to add more broccoli to your diet